In Afghanistan, U.S. senators call for coherent policy from Trump

 In 2001, a U.S.-backed military intervention in Afghanistan toppled the Taliban regime, whose ultra-hardline interpretation of sharia (Islamic law) banned most women from public life and executed people not seen as sufficiently pious, such as men with beards not considered long enough.

-More than 15 years later, around 10,000 U.S. and allied troops remain in Afghanistan to support an elected government that has increasingly been losing ground to a Taliban insurgency that now controls or contests some 40 percent of territory.
+More than 15 years later, about 13,000 U.S. and allied troops remain in Afghanistan as part of a training and advising mission in support of an elected government that has increasingly been losing ground to a Taliban insurgency that now controls or contests some 40 percent of territory.

+Several thousand more American troops operate under a counterterrorism mission aimed at groups like Islamic State and al Qaeda.

-(Writing by Kay Johnson; editing by Mark Heinrich)
+Writing by Kay Johnson; Editing by Mark Heinrich